on-blockchain/bitz/README.md

 # BITZ Auto Installer

-Run using (Must be a Linux user and not logged in as root):
+Copy and paste the below command (Must be a Linux user and not logged in as root):

 ```bash
 wget -O ~/bitz-auto.sh https://raw.githubusercontent.com/on-blockchain/bitz/main/bitz-auto.sh && bash ~/bitz-auto.sh && source ~/.bashrc